Artist/Band: Louis Apollon

 I moved to Cleveland in my quest to learn more about music.
 Knowing that I wanted to make music my career was one thing, but I felt like I needed to learn more than what I already knew to make that happen.
 So I went and studied at Cuyahoga Community College’s Jazz Studies program, and I realized how much I DIDN’T know.
 I’ve had supportive teachers in the past, but this is where I learned the most and expanded my musical vocabulary drastically under the wings of some incredibly gifted musicians.
 I transferred to Berklee in Boston after a couple of years, which is where I started to really hone in on my songwriting.
 Being surrounded by so many incredible artists from all over the world was just so inspiring for me and pushed me to continue to improve on my own skills.
 After Berklee I discovered the amazing and super supportive songwriting community that Boston has to offer and all the incredible places to hear and play music.

 Being around and living in places where the music scene is popping does wonders for inspiration.
 In my experience, going out and being able to hear an absolutely killing artist makes me want to go home and play my instrument, write new songs, and continue to grow as an artist.
-But by far, finding supportive folks within the community, whether it be a teacher or a peer, to push and inspire you is were development is really noticeable and fulfilling.
+But by far, finding supportive folks within the community, whether it be a teacher or a peer, to push and inspire you is where development is really noticeable and fulfilling.
+If you are thinking of starting to learn a musical instrument or change to a new one, you can check out instrument pricing at pawn shops to see how much you could get to pay towards a new one!
+Inspiration is always there for music to flow through.

 TrunkSpace: We read that your first instrument was the clarinet.
 What did your musical journey look like from the time that you picked up that first instrument to where you ultimately are today?